tmforum/DataModelDocumentation/docs/Common/EntityCatalog.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Common/EntityCatalog.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `description` : Description of this catalog
+  - Optional
+- `href` : Unique reference of the catalog
+  - Optional
+- `id` : Unique identifier of the Catalog
+  - Optional
+- `lastUpdate` : Date and time of the last update
+  - Optional
+- `lifecycleStatus` : Used to indicate the current lifecycle status
+  - Optional
+- `name` : Name of the catalog
+  - Optional
+- `validFor` : The period for which the catalog is valid
+  - Optional
+- `relatedParty` : The parties who are involved or have an interest in this catalog
+  - Optional
+- `category` : The categories used in this catalog
+  - Optional
+- `version` : Catalog version

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon